cyverse/irods-adm/coding-standards-bash.md

 ### Read-Only Variables

-A global variables that is not intended to be modified after first assignment, should be made into a constant using `readonly` or `declare -r`.
+If you will not modify a global variable after first assignment, declare it using `readonly` or `declare -r`.
 This will catch important errors when working with them.

 ```bash
 readonly EXEC_NAME="$(realpath --canonicalize-missing "$0")"